-Acupuncture is a system of medicine that works by examining the flow of energy around your body and using ancient techniques to improve and correct problems leading to disorders or illness. it is one of the most widely accepted forms of complementary medicine and used increasingly all over the world.
-Having stood the test of time for over 2000 years, there is a growing body of recognized scientific evidence to support its' use for many disorders, including pain, depression and other diseases - click on this link to find out more.
+Acupuncture is a system of medicine that works by examining the flow of energy around your body and using sophisticated techniques to improve or correct problems which have caused disorder, pain or illness. it is one of the most widely accepted forms of complementary medicine and used increasingly all over the world.
+Having stood the test of time for over 2000 years, there is a growing body of recognized scientific evidence to support its' use for many conditions including pain, depression and other diseases.

-We are catching onto the fact that traditional acupuncture has a proven, safe and effective role to play alongside other more mainstream health services - I used to deliver pain management services for NHS patients.
-Done by suitably qualified acupuncturists, it is very safe and, unlike many conventional medicines such as painkillers, there are no harmful side effects.
+We are catching onto the fact that traditional acupuncture has a proven, safe and effective role to play alongside other more mainstream health providers.
+I worked for 4 years providing pain relief for NHS funded pain management services in Shropshire and Telford.
+Performed by suitably qualified practitioners, It is very safe and, unlike many conventional medicines, there are no harmful side effects.

 The word 'needle' can be misleading.
 Those used for acupuncture are as fine as a cats whisker and generally don't go further in than half their length - a lot of people barely feel them once they're in, just a gentle awareness of some warmth or tingling sensation.